 - ITC Zapf Dingbats [see this poster by Jessica Rauch], Zapf Essentials (2002, 372 characters in six fonts: Communication, Arrows (One and Two), Markers, Ornaments, Office, based on drawings of Zapf in 1977 for Zapf Dingbats).

-- Zapfino (Linotype Library GmBH 1998): a set of digital calligraphic fonts.
+- Zapfino (Linotype, 1998, winner of the 1999 Type Directors Club award), released on the occasion of his 80th birthday.
+This is a set of digital calligraphic fonts.
 Zapfino Four, Zapfino Three, Zapfino Two, Zapfino One, ligatures, Zapfino Ornaments (with plenty of fists).
 Poster by Nayla Masood (2013).

 Type designers ⦿